DamianFox/todo-app/README.md

 ## Todo App

+Simple todo app, where the user can add a task through the input, and delete a task by clicking on a specific one.

 ###### How to start the project:

 - ```npm run start``` - The server is started on port 3000